2ET Class Assembly - Wednesday 2nd April

 Starting school

 • Parents considering which school to apply for can attend an Open Day in the autumn term or may make an appointment to view the school on our specified tour dates.
-We have close liaison with Irchester ABC Playgroup and other pre-school providers who bring the children for visits.
+We have close liaison with Pop Up Irchester and other pre-school providers who bring the children for visits.
 In the term before children start school, we hold a ‘New Intake’ meeting with all parents to help prepare for admission.
 At this meeting parents receive an induction booklet containing additional information.
 Children attend induction sessions in July, to meet staff and to help them to feel comfortable about their new school.
 Individual consultations with parents, when the Foundation Stage teachers undertake home visits, take place in September, a few days before the children start school.

 Class organisation